 Blueberries belong to the rose family.
 Other fruits that are part of this group of plants include almonds, apricots, plums, apples, cherries, raspberries, and roses.

-All the plant belonging to this family produces hydrogen cyanide in its leaves and seeds.
-Cyanide is toxic to the chickens.
+All the plant belonging to this family produces hydrogen cyanide in their leaves and seeds.
+Cyanide is toxic to chickens.

 However, the amount of toxin in blueberries is too small to create any impact on your chickens.

 What you should be worried about instead is the amount of pesticide used to grow blueberries.
 Commercially grown blueberries will have a good amount of this chemical in them.
 This means that you should be very cautious about it and will need to wash these fruit thoroughly before feeding them to the chickens.

 If you’re growing them in your own garden, you should not worry about pesticides.

 Another thing you’ll probably notice is the color of their poop.
 While it’s not harmful, it will make the color of their poop turn blue or purple.

 Blueberries have a lot of nutrition that the chickens can benefit from.
 It’s packed with antioxidants, vitamins, minerals, and fiber.

 This fruit when fed to them in small quantities and occasionally, will keep them healthy and happy.